 The creation of Front Door was a collaboration between The Lab @ DC and the Office of the Deputy Mayor for Planning and Economic Development (DMPED) along with 14 District agencies, several local partners, and, of course, you, District residents.
 Here, we’d like to recognize their immense contributions (in alphabetical order):

 DC government and local partner staff: These are the people who run, day-in and day-out, the 50+ resources you can find on Front Door.
-The DC government and local partners listed below have mapped out the resident experience for each resource, provided feedback on the resource pages, identified potential pitfalls, recruited their colleagues and clients to test forms and the website, and advised on the web build, and coordinated the translation of the site into six languages.
+The DC government and local partners listed below have mapped out the resident experience for each resource, provided feedback on the resource pages, identified potential pitfalls, recruited their colleagues and clients to test forms and the website, advised on the web build, and coordinated the translation of the site into six languages.

 Who maintains this website?